1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 So, Flask puts url and view together.
 Definitely, it make things more clear, and intuitive.

-And, things are going farther forward.
+And, things are moving forward farther.
 In FastAPI, things become this:

 ~~~python
 @app.post("/user/", response_model=UserOut)